Last Updated on August 5, 2021

 Additionally, it can be hard to make an income off land.
 Typically, the only way to produce any kind of income from land is for the lender to sell off the property immediately, which is difficult thanks to the reasons we’ve already discussed.
 If a private money lender can’t sell the property off immediately, they can get stuck paying expenses such as property taxes and will lose money in the long run.
 As you’ll see in our blog, there are many other alternatives that hard money lenders would consider to be sound investments with greater income potential.

-Post-Foreclosure Hassles
+Post-Fo>Post-Foreclosure Hassles

 Finally, vacant land usually needs to be developed before it can be sold.
 Hard money lenders specialize in loans, not land development.
 If a lender ends up being the sole owner of a property, they likely won’t have the necessary experience or knowledge to continue developing the land on their own, and so would need to invest even more money on improving the land so it can sell.
 Foreclosures in themselves are a multi-step hassle that lenders want to avoid, and the added stress of developing the land would be too much for most lenders to want to handle.

-When it comes to hard money land loans, private lenders must think about the risk involved, and vacant land comes with a high level of risk.
 As you can see, vacant land is hard to sell, can turn into a money pit, and may be difficult for a lender to develop.
 Clearly, there are many reasons for private money lenders to be reluctant about accepting land as collateral, as the last thing they want is to end up owning the property after foreclosure.
 Hard money lenders for land are going to be more conservative with loans involving vacant land than loans based on improved properties as a result.

 Things to Keep in Mind When Seeking a Private Money Land Loan

-Purpose of the Loan
+e of the Loan

-Loan Leverage
+Loan Leverage Loan Leverage

-Whether you’re looking for a purchase loan or a refinance loan, the maximum LTV (loan-to-value) that you can find for vacant land will be 50%.
-There are some rare cases where private money lenders have gone up to 65% LTV for land, but these are only in exceptional situations.
 This is only possible for loan amounts of over $2,000,000 needed for commercial real estate projects in major urban areas, and even then only if you are an experienced and successful developer.
 However, not all lenders are willing to offer 50% LTV.
 Some hard money lenders for land will max out at 40%, and others are only willing to go up to 25%.

-To buy land, you need to have a down payment in cash ready to go, typically of 50% or more of the land’s purchase price.
+eed to have a down payment in cash ready to go, typically of 50% or more of the land’s purchase price.
 It’s a common misconception that you can get 100% financing for a hard money loan, but in most cases that won’t be possible – here’s why.
-If you have another investment property, you can consider cross collateralization.
-This is a process that some private money lenders will consider in which you use the equity from another investment property as collateral instead of using cash.

-What other factors can affect leverage?
+What other factors can affect lever>What other factors can affect leverage?

 • Location